-The use allowance for equipment will be computed at an annual rate not exceeding six and two-thirds percent of acquisition cost.
-When the use allowance method is used for buildings, the entire building must be treated as a single asset; the building's components (e.g., plumbing system, heating and air conditioning, etc.) cannot be segregated from the building's shell.

-The two percent limitation, however, need not be applied to equipment which is merely attached or fastened to the building but not permanently fixed to it and which is used as furnishings or decorations or for specialized purposes (e.g., dentist chairs and dental treatment units, counters, laboratory benches bolted to the floor, dishwashers, modular furniture, carpeting, etc.).
+- g.
+Criteria where the use allowance method is followed: - (1) The use allowance for buildings and improvement (including land improvements, such as paved parking areas, fences, and sidewalks) will be computed at an annual rate not exceeding two percent of acquisition cost. - (2) The use allowance for equipment will be computed at an annual rate not exceeding six and two-thirds percent of acquisition cost.
+When the use allowance method is used for buildings, the entire building must be treated as a single asset; the building's components (e.g., plumbing system, heating and air conditioning, etc.) cannot be segregated from the building's shell. - (3) The two percent limitation, however. need not be applied to equipment which is merely attached or fastened to the building but not permanently fixed to it and which is used as furnishings or decorations or for specialized purposes (e.g., dentist chairs and dental treatment units, counters, laboratory benches bolted to the floor, dishwashers, modular furniture, carpeting, etc.).
 Such equipment will be considered as not being permanently fixed to the building if it can be removed without the need for costly or extensive alterations or repairs to the building or the equipment.
-Equipment that meets these criteria will be subject to the 6 2/3 percent equipment use allowance limitation.
+Equipment that meets these criteria will be subject to the 6% percent equipment use allowance limitation. - h.

-h.
 Charges for use allowances or depreciation must be supported by adequate property records and physical inventories must be taken at least once every two years (a statistical sampling basis is acceptable) to ensure that assets exist and are usable and needed.
-When the depreciation method is followed, adequate depreciation records indicating the amount of depreciation taken each period must also be maintained.

-12. Donations and contributions.
+When the depreciation method is followed, adequate depreciation records indicating the amount of depreciation taken each period must also be maintained. - 12.
+Donations and contributions. - a.

-- a.
 Contributions or donations rendered.
 Contributions or donations, including cash, property, and services, made by the organization, regardless of the recipient, are unallowable. - b.
-Donated services received:
+Donated services received: - (1) Donated or volunteer services may be furnished to an organization by professional and technical personnel, consultants, and other skilled and unskilled labor.
+The value of these services is not reimbursable either as a direct or indirect cost.
+However, the value of donated services may be used to meet cost sharing or matching requirements in accordance with the Common Rule.